codewkaushik404/codewkaushik404/README.md

 Computer Science under-graduate with hands-on experience designing and deploying 10+ end-to-end applications using the MERN stack.
 I specialize in backend-heavy systems — designing RESTful APIs, implementing authentication (JWT/OAuth), optimizing database performance, and enforcing modular, maintainable architectures.

 I care about writing code that scales, systems that are observable, and products that solve real problems — not just demos.
-Currently interested in backend engineering, distributed systems, and high-impact product engineering roles.
+Interested in backend engineering, distributed systems, and high-impact product engineering roles.

 ## Badges
 ![Holopin Badges](https://holopin.me/kaushikkanduri)